 - Wash your clothes on a 30-degree wash.

-- When making a cuppa fill the kettle with the water you need, rather than boiling a full pot.
+- When making a cuppa, fill the kettle with the water you need rather than boiling a whole pot.

 - Use smart home thermostats to control the heat in your home.